alvarogarcia7/blog_source/source/_posts/2016-01-01-self-study-in-january-2016.markdown

 ## What Makes a Good Programmer Good?

-I've read [this article][what-makes-programmer-good] by Josh Symonds on the characteristics that differentiate a good programmer from the jobbing programmers.
+I've read [this article][what-makes-programmer-good] by Josh Symonds on the characteristics that differentiate a good programmer from the jobbing programmers, the list of skills to be a good programmer.

+Explains what factors are related and not related to being a good one[^2]:

+  * knowing that most programming problems have already been solved.
+You have to know where to look for the solution
+  * not to be afraid to dig deep into problems: detect a problem and be eager to solve it; figure out what is wrong
+  * go to the source: use the source as a fact, as analysis needs to be based on facts, not beliefs
+  * just do it: to be driven to act
+  * instinctively tackle problems head-on, grabbing the bull by the horns instead of waiting for it to be solved automagically; start solving the problem
+  * excited about grabbing problems, about facing the cutting edge
+  * taking the time to reflect and understand it before moving one to the next one
+  * communicate well: succintly and eloquently expressing your thoughts.
+The author thinks this might be the most important aspect of all.
+  * to be truly caring about what you do: not just a job, but a hobby, an interest, even a fascination; great programmers are always programming
+  * thinking of programming of a way to shape the world, not just a money-making activity

-Tags: jobbing-programmer, good-programmer, career, career-management, skill, josh-symonds
+Tags: jobbing-programmer, good-programmer, career, career-management, skill, josh-symonds, quote

 [what-makes-programmer-good]: http://joshsymonds.com/blog/2013/11/03/what-makes-a-good-programmer-good/